stfc/PSyclone/examples/nemo/eg4/README.md

    offset and loop ordering for the vertical.
 2. There are no checks that the loops conform to the NEMO lat.lon.levs convention.
-3. The only unary operator currently supported is '-'.
-4. Loops must be triply nested.
+3. Loops must be triply nested.